-Surplus Assets were valued using fair value in accordance with the Code.
+Surplus Assets were valued using fair value in accordance with the CIPFA Code of Practice.
 Valuations of vehicles, plant, furniture and equipment are based on current prices where there is an active second-hand market or latest list prices adjusted for the condition of the asset.